ME3Tweaks/MassEffectPermissionsGranter/README.md

 # MassEffectPermissionsGranter
-Grants permissions to folders and registry keys for Mass Effect modding activities
+Grants permissions to folders and registry keys for Mass Effect modding activities.